-- 8. "University property" includes all land, buildings, facilities, and other property in the possession of or owned, used, or controlled by the university (including adjacent streets and sidewalks). - 9.
-"University Conduct Hearing" means the process authorized by the Dean of Students to determine whether a student has violated the Student Code and to impose sanctions when a violation has been determined. - 10.
+- 9. "Student Conduct Committee" means the process authorized by the Director of Student Affairs to determine whether a student has violated the Student Code and to impose sanctions when a violation has been determined. - 10.
 "Appeals Committee/Officer" means any person or persons authorized by the Director of Student Affairs or the President to consider an appeal regarding whether a student has violated the Student Code and to impose sanctions when a violation has been determined. - 11.
 An "attempt" is any act beyond mere preparation carried out with the intent to engage in conduct that violates university policies.
 Attempted violations may be sanctioned in the same manner as completed violations. - 12.
 "A preponderance of the evidence" exists when a reasonable person, after a careful balancing of available information, would conclude a violation was more likely to have been committed. - 13.
 "Policy" means any written regulations of the university as in, but not limited to, the Student Handbook, Residence Life Housing Agreement, the university web page and computer use policy, or professional school catalog.
 Most of the universities policies are found in the appendix section of the Student Code. - 14.
 "Complainant" means any person who submits a report alleging that a student violated this Student Code. - 15.
 "Respondent" means any student alleged to have violated this Student Code. - 16.
 "University Program" or "Activity" includes the University campus and any other property owned by the University.
 Any location, event, or circumstance where the University exercises substantial control over both the complainant and the context in which the conduct occurs, including all education programs/activities offered by the University. - 17.
 "Working days" means any day that the university is open for business exclusive of weekends or official holidays.